mernen/completion-ruby/README.markdown

 task arguments.

-This script is not perfect (for instance, it won't update the cache if a dependency of the rakefile is updated; as a workaround, simply `touch` the Rakefile), but it tries to cover all the most common cases without overcomplicating or overthinking the code.
+This script is not perfect (for instance, it won't update the cache if a dependency of the rakefile is updated; as a workaround, simply `touch Rakefile`), but it tries to cover all the most common cases without overcomplicating or overthinking the code.

 ## License and website

-Copyright (C) 2008 [Daniel Luz][].
+Copyright © 2008 [Daniel Luz][].

 **completion-ruby** is distributed under the [MIT license][].